Wakfu

 Wakfu is a tactical turn-based MMORPG developed by Ankama Games and released for Microsoft Windows, macOS, and Linux on 29 February 2012.
 The game takes place 1,000 years after Ankama's previous game, Dofus.

 A spin-off game, Islands of Wakfu, was released on Xbox Live Arcade on 30 March 2011.
-An animated television series based on the game began airing in France from 30 October 2008.
+An animated television series based on the game began airing while Wakfu was in development in France from 30 October 2008, marking twelve years later after the game.
 The series has also spawned various comics, a trading card game and a board game.

 Story

-In the time of Dofus, an ogre named Ogrest managed to get all six Dofus eggs for the sake of someone he loved.
+In the time of Dofus, twelve years before the animated series, an ogre named Ogrest managed to get all six Dofus eggs for the sake of someone he loved.
 However, she was interested only in the eggs, and Ogrest killed her in a fit of rage.
 Later realizing what he'd done, he climbed atop Mount Zinit and cried for 1,000 years.
 This brings us to the time of WAKFU.
 Now the "goal" is to defeat Ogrest, but, like in Dofus, this is not necessary.

 The timeline has moved thusfar that the Ogrest is no longer the main villain of the story.
 It appears that it was not the Ogrest who caused this world to flood, but the Eliotrope OROPO.
-In the battle between Ogrest versus Yugo, Yugo gained control over the six Eliatrope Dofus and created alternate versions of himself, and then sent them back into the past.
+In the battle between Ogrest versus Yugo (who only appears in the animated series), Yugo gained control over the six Eliatrope Dofus and created alternate versions of himself, and then sent them back into the past.
 This also explains the appearance of the Eliotrope class in the game.